 Click here to learn more

-Over the last two years, clinical psychologist, University of Toronto professor and lecturer Dr. Jordan B (B for Bernt) Peterson gathered a rapid recognition by the media and amassed tens of thousands supporters worldwide.
+Over the last two years, clinical psychologist, University of Toronto professor and lecturer Dr. Jordan B (B for Bernt) Peterson gathered a rapid recognition by the media and amassed tens of thousands of supporters worldwide.
+Well not a thousand, a million of them.

-In this article, I will be focusing on the levers of his rapid success in a field dear to me – marketing.
+In this article, I will be focusing on the levers of his rapid success.
 Dr. Jordan Peterson was a relatively insignificant public figure until the mid-2016.
-But in the last couple of years, he made smart moves and struck gold on certain events which propelled him into a cultural superstar.
+But in the last couple of years he made smart moves and struck gold on certain events which propelled him into a cultural superstar.

 Let’s check his metrics: